Brief History of Oil Development in Wiley Canyon (with historic well photos)

 This topo map shows all the well sites in Wiley Canyon.
 The red square in the middle is the location of the bench where the trail turns to the west.
 The red circle is the location of the oil seep that is right next to the trail and leaks across it.

-In 1889 PCO patented the 92-acre Wiley claim, as they had already done, or would do, to the Pico Canyon claims.
-This made them the land owners with the rights to do anything to the land.
-In the same year two of their six wells in the canyon yielded about 13 barrels per day (bpd) of oil.
+By 1889, two of their six wells in the canyon yielded only about 13 barrels per day (bpd) of oil.
 It was lighter than the Elsmere Canyon oil, but heavier than the Pico Canyon oil.

 Between 1889 and 1893, a pipeline was run from Pico Canyon to Newhall.